REKOM UK is determined to restore the reputation of clubs and bars in the UK and fly the flag for a new style of responsible retailing.

 We are active members of the Pubwatch scheme – having more venues than any other late night entertainment operator participating in Pubwatch or Purple Flag schemes – and have formally signed up to Drinkaware.

 Drinkaware is an independent charity working to reduce alcohol misuse and harm in the UK.
-We work in conjunction with Drinkaware to help keep our customers informed and ensure they make better choices about drinking.
+We work in conjunction with Drinkaware to help keep our guests informed and ensure they make better choices about drinking.

 Find out more here- https://www.drinkaware.co.uk